zeroluck/docs/sources/admin-guide/user-management/ldap-sync.md

 * _Is there any way to force Cache Refresh run?_

-Yes, By default Gluu Server is saving reports from every Cache Refresh cycle inside '/var/gluu/vds-snapshots/'.
-If we want to force Cache Refresh cycle to run, let's just delete those snapshots.
+Yes, By default Gluu Server is saving reports from every Cache Refresh cycle inside '/var/gluu/vds-snapshots/' location.
+If we want to force Cache Refresh cycle to run, let's just delete those snapshots and wait for some time.
+Gluu Server will initiate a brand new Cache Refresh cycle from scratch!